AlphaCertLabs/Interview/README.md

 ## Overview

-In this folder are two solutions `CanWeFixIt` and `YesWeCan`.
-The general idea is that you update the `CanWeFixIt` solution so that it conforms to the requirements as stated in this document below.
+In this repository are two solutions `CanWeFixIt` and `YesWeCan`.
+The general idea is that you update the `CanWeFixIt` solution so that it conforms to the requirements as stated in this document.

+[Fork](https://guides.github.com/activities/forking/) this repository on Github, work on your solution and then provide the link to your fork to your AlphaCert contact.

-The `YesWeCan` solution contains a console application that will call the `CanWeFixItApi`, an ASP.NET API, and check the various endpoints for expected behaviours.
+The `YesWeCan` solution contains a console application that will call the `CanWeFixItApi`, an `ASP.NET` API, and check the various endpoints for expected behaviours.

 The simplest way to achieve this is to just run them both at the same time